danieljappe/VecchiaFrontend/README.md

 * JQuery

 ## Hosting
-The website is being deployed to this address:
+The website is being hosted by Firebase Hosting, on this address:
 > https://vecchia-78929.web.app/